kelvinr/React-Todo/README.md

-### React frontend, using Redux-flux implementation, backed by a Rails API.
+### React / React-router, using Redux-flux implementation, backed by a Rails API.

 **This is a WIP**